By Gabriel Andre – Art in Tanzania internship

 1. What can be expected

 Tanzania is a coastal country in East Africa which shares the Victoria Lake border with Kenya and Uganda.
-Given that the vast majority of the population’s livelihoods depend on the agriculture sector (80 % of the population), which is highly sensitive to climate change, Tanzania is considered particularly vulnerable to climate change.
+Given that the vast majority of the population’s livelihoods depend on the agricultural sector (80% of the population), which is highly sensitive to climate change, Tanzania is considered particularly vulnerable to climate change.
 Climate change impacts are already taking a significant toll on the livelihoods and wellbeing of Tanzanians, including:

 The rising of severe droughts frequency and its associated water scarcity issues, slow down in the food production chain, economics and poverty reduction gains, reduced quantity and quality of the water in Victoria Lake, including an increase in contaminants which impact the purity of the water and have the potential to harm health, reduced surface water flows and aquifer (see diagrams below) that recharge during drought periods, as well as groundwater depletion through aquifer over-extraction.

-Furthermore, we can anticipate the intrusion of saline into aquifers (diagram) in low-lying coastal areas and, on a more global scale, impacts from coastal flooding.
+Furthermore, we can anticipate the intrusion of saline water into aquifers (diagram) in low-lying coastal areas and, on a more global scale, the impacts of coastal flooding.
 Climate projections for Tanzania include increased periods of prolonged drought, more erratic rainfall patterns (leading to extreme flooding) and rising sea levels, all of which may exacerbate the mentioned pressures on water resources in this already water-stressed country.
-If Tanzania’s low capacity for climate resilience is not addressed, this will likely profoundly impact public health, stifling future development in urban and rural settings alike.
+If Tanzania’s low capacity for climate resilience is not addressed, it will likely have a profoundly negative impact on public health, stifling future development in both urban and rural settings.

 2. Projections from today to 2100

-In this section, I will illustrate what transformation we can expect in different sectors in Tanzania, such as energy, agriculture, water, and health.
+In this section, I will illustrate the transformations we can expect in various sectors in Tanzania, including energy, agriculture, water, and health.

 Before going into technical information, it’s essential to understand how those sectors will be impacted.
 In most of the diagrams, there will be two baselines: RCP 2.6 and RCP 8.5

-The Representative Concentration Pathway (RCP) is a greenhouse gas concentration.
+The Representative Concentration Pathway (RCP) is a scenario of greenhouse gas concentrations.

 (Not emission) trajectory adopted by the Intergovernmental Panel on Climate Change (IPCC).
 They described different climate futures depending on the volume of GHGs emitted in the years to come.
-Founded by the World Meteorological Organization (WMO) and the United Nations Environmental Program (UNEP), the IPCC’s role is to provide objective scientific information to understand the risk of human-induced climate change and draft recommendations to act.
+Founded by the World Meteorological Organisation (WMO) and the United Nations Environment Programme (UNEP), the IPCC’s role is to provide objective scientific information to understand the risks of human-induced climate change and draft recommendations for action.

-RCP 2.6 requires that CO2 will start decreasing by 2020 and go to zero by 2100.
-Methane emissions (CH4) are going half the CH4 level of 2020, and sulphur dioxide declined to approximately 10% of those in 1980-1990.
-In simple words, we will be able to respect the Paris Agreement and likely to keep global temperature warming rising under 2*C by 2100.
+RCP 2.6 requires that CO2 levels will start decreasing by 2020 and reach zero by 2100.
+Methane emissions (CH4) are at half the 2020 level, and sulphur dioxide has declined to approximately 10% of the levels in 1980-1990.
+In simple terms, we will be able to respect the Paris Agreement and likely keep global temperature rise under 2 °C by 2100.
 We will have to face new environmental conditions that are still close to the actual ones, but our daily lives will remain comfortable.

 RCP 8.5, as you can imagine, is another story.
 It’s the worst climate change scenario with a very high baseline emissions scenario.
 Experts see it as the “business as usual” scenario.

 RCP 8.5 scenario assumes that by 2100, there will be between 9.6 billion and 12.3 billion people.
-Assuming that fertility collapse will occur in the world without considering Africa.
-For example, Nigeria’s population will rise from 175 million nowadays to 1.5 billion by 2100.
+Assuming that a fertility collapse will occur globally, without considering Africa.
+For example, Nigeria’s population is expected to rise from 175 million currently to 1.5 billion by 2100.
 Almost all the fossil energies will be consumed, and we can expect that southern Europe will be the new Sahara.
 Most of the people on the planet will be living in extreme conditions.
 A scenario where giving birth in 2100 would be condemning your children to a hopeless life.

 Let’s then focus on the impact of those scenarios on Tanzania through those sectors.
 Most of the following diagrams in this section are taken from the Climate Change Knowledge Portal of the World Bank Group. https://climateknowledgeportal.worldbank.org/country/tanzania-unitedrepublic/climate-data-projections